Validator-POSTHUMAN/contributions/Qwoyn.md

 - **YouTube** (12k subscribers)
   [CryptoBase](https://www.youtube.com/@CRYPTOBASED)

-## Videos

-### Also we have a weekly community audio/video chats with 200+videos where we speak about Cosmos Ecosystem Projects and also spread the word about Qwoyn and other Cosmos Ecosystem projects!
+### We have a weekly community audio/video chats with 200+videos where we speak about Cosmos Ecosystem Projects and also spread the word about Qwoyn and other Cosmos Ecosystem projects!
 <img width="2585" height="1572" alt="image" src="https://github.com/user-attachments/assets/840856a4-0856-47b1-a3df-f54635130e7e" />

 [==>Go to playlist<==](https://youtube.com/playlist?list=PLgQFzABJoJYx-lwnvZwKjDqsDxiccjP-G)